tin-cat/emailqueue/README.md

 * Inject any number of emails super-fast and inmediately free your app to do other things.
 Let Emailqueue do the job in the background.
 * Prioritize emails: Specify a priority when injecting an email and it will be sent before any other queued emails with lower priorities.
 E.g: You can inject 100k emails for a newsletter with priority 10 (they will take a while to be sent), and still inject an important email (like a password reminder message) with priority 1 to be sent ASAP even before the huge newsletter has been sent.
 * Schedule emails: Inject now an email and specify a future date/time for a scheduled delivery.
 * The code is quite naive, built in the early 2000s.
 But boy, it's been tested!
 This means it will be very easy for you if you decide to branch/fork it and improve it.
-Emailqueue is a funny grown man.
+Emailqueue is a funny grown old man.

 # Changelog #
+* **Version 3.3**
+  * Support for Emoji.
+  * Errors are now thrown using standard PHP Exceptions and are easily catchable.

 * **Version 3.2**
   * Switched to MIT license, now Emailqueue can be used in commercial, non GNU-GPL projects.
   * emailqueue_inject::inject method is now called differently, see the "How to use" section or example.php for for info.